sdruiz79/sdruiz79/README.md

 - 👋 Hi, I’m @sdruiz79
-- 👀 I’m interested in learning about everthing to do with Data Analytics
+- 👀 I’m interested in learning everything to do with Data Analytics
 - 🌱 I’m currently learning VBA and Python
 - 💞️ I’m looking to collaborate on anythign and everything
 - 📫 How to reach me sdruiz79@gmail.com